 The key to his success is discovered when Leigh Anne Tuohy (Sandra Bullock) looks into Michael's academic records.
 He had scored low in every aspect except one where he scored in the 98th percentile in "protective instincts".

 This discovery reveals that Michael's ideal position in football is to protect the blind side of the quarterback (left tackle position).
 So when Michael is made to understand his position on the field he excels instantly and soon drew the attention of numerous University football coaches.
-Today the real Michael Oher is Left Tackle for the Baltimore Ravens.
+Today the real Michael Oher became Left Tackle for the Baltimore Ravens.

 Rediscover What Makes You Shine